DAIC-tud/docs/content/en/docs/job_submissions/_index.md

 Resources of all partitions (eg, `st`) are also part of the `general` partition.
 Thus:
 * submitting to the  `general` partition allows jobs to use all nodes
 * submitting to group-specific partitions alone results in longer waiting times, since the `general` partition has much more resources than any of them (The bigger the resource pool, the more chances a job has to be scheduled or back-filled)
-* The optimal way is to submit to both `general` and group-specific partitions when acessible.
+* The optimal way is to submit to both `general` and group-specific partitions when accessible.
 This is to skip over higher-priority jobs that would otherwise get started first on resources that are also in the specific partition.

 ## Parallelizing jobs with Job Arrays